sonic-net/SONiC/doc/ssh_config.md

 The hostcfgd daemon will be extended to listen to ssh policies/configurations from SSH_GLOBAL table, parse the inputs and set the new policies to ssh config files, and update ssh server afterwards.

-Note:

-The Daemon is running in the host (without container) that matches this feature, because it is basically writing policies on ssh config files from the OS.

 #### 1.7.2 <a name='SSH global policies'></a>SSH global policies